 Unlike the IH and early MTD Cub Cadets, and most other makes and models of vintage garden tractors, most so-called garden tractors that's built nowadays won't be in use 30-40 years from now.
-They're just not built that good nowadays.
+They're just not built with true quality nowadays.
 This is a well-known and proven fact.
-The older Cub Cadets and most other makes and models of vintage garden tractors were built back when most manufacturers took pride in their products.
+The older Cub Cadets and most other makes and models of vintage garden tractors were built back in the day when most manufacturers took pride in their products.
 Nowadays, it's all about American businesses making more money with Chinese negotiations.
 If you ever restore an old Cub Cadet or other make and model of vintage garden tractor, so it's fully operational, you'd probably fall in love with the heavy duty quality of it.
-Because I think any new garden tractor that's build nowadays can't match the durability and capabilities of the older Cub Cadets or most other make and model of vintage garden tractors.
-Besides, International Harvester builds big farm tractors and semi-trucks, and they put all that heavy duty technology in their smaller products.
+Because I think any new garden tractor that's build nowadays cannot match the durability and capabilities of the older Cub Cadets or most other make and model of vintage garden tractors.
+Besides, International Harvester builds big farm tractors and semi-trucks, and they put all that heavy duty technology into their smaller products.
 Once you use an older Cub Cadet or other make and model of vintage garden tractor for whatever purpose, you'd be reluctant to use anything else.
-The quality is unmatched to any other make of anything else.
-Cub Cadet is the "Chevrolet" of garden pulling tractors (you know what I mean ).
+The quality is unmatched to "stamped steel, recycled junk" that's available nowadays.
+I think Cub Cadet is the "Chevrolet" of garden pulling tractors (you know what I mean ).
 When you get to know how well the older Cub Cadets are built, you're never look at another make and model of older garden tractor the same way.
-If you do find an older Cub Cadet or other make and model of vintage garden tractor, and despite the condition it's in, just remember that it's worth repairing or restoring.
+If you do find an older Cub Cadet or other make and model of vintage garden tractor, and despite the condition it's in, just remember that chances are, it's worth repairing or restoring.
 It'll be like restoring an old Chevrolet (again, you know what I mean ).